-- May result in ponding of water above the catch basin. - Sediment removal may be difficult under high-flow conditions.

-- May result in a traffic hazard. - Short-circuiting of flow may occur if not properly installed. - Useful only for low flows having low sediment loading. - Improper installation, maintenance or removal may introduce sediment into the storm drain system.
+- May result in ponding of water above the catch basin. - Sediment removal may be difficult under high-flow conditions. - May result in a traffic hazard. - Short-circuiting of flow may occur if not properly installed. - Useful only for low flows having low sediment loading. - Improper installation, maintenance or removal may introduce sediment into the storm drain system.

+- Place at all inlets down gradient of construction activities.

 - Place inlet protection in areas where water can pond, and where ponding will not have adverse impacts.

 - Inlet protection must allow for overflow in a severe storm event.

 - Addition measures must be considered depending upon soil type

 - Inlet protection types include:

-- Type 1 Rock and wire mesh

-- Type 2 Masonry and rock

-- Type 3 Sediment fence
+- Type 3 Filter Fabric

 - Type 4 Biofilter bags

 - Type 5 Catch basin insert

 - Type 6 Bone bags